macports/macports-webapp/docs/DEPLOYMENT.md

 |-- README.md
 ```

-As mentioned, the `app` directory is a standalone django app.
+As mentioned, the `app` directory is a standalone Django app.
 However, the app has been Dockerised and all the pain of
 setting up a local environment can be avoided when working with Docker.
 But in case you do not want to work with Docker,
 we will also walk through the standard process of setting up the app.